Contrast-Security-OSS/DjanGoat/docs/a3/A3-XSS-DOM.md

 ### Description

-Consider a situation in which the DOM "environment" can be modified, such as which language to display a website in.
+Consider a situation in which the DOM "environment" can be modified.

 The following code was taken from template/users/signup.html:
 ```